The Fastest Paths to Becoming a Nurse

 In 2023, fewer than 50 registered nursing diplomas remain open because many of the hospitals that offered them now partner with community colleges to provide simulation labs, clinical sites, and preceptors for degree programs.

-While the national NCLEX pass rate for nurse diploma programs is 89% for most of 2023, some pass rates for individual diploma programs are barely over 50%.
+While the national NCLEX pass rate for nurse diploma programs is 89% in 2023, some pass rates for individual diploma programs are barely over 50%.

 ADN Programs